ossfellow/sopSeed/helpers/README.md

 * **Production Ready** - Sensible defaults for both interactive use and automation

-The sopSeed OCI images are signed and attested using Docker's SBOM and provenance features.
-The SBOM and provenance can be verified using Docker's built-in tools.
+The sopSeed OCI images are signed and attested using SLSA provenance and Sigstore/Cosign attestations.
+Provenance can be verified using Cosign.

 ## Interactive Usage Examples